rupika71199/JavaScript_Programs/DiceGame/README.md

 ## Note
 * I made this website as a part of this course: https://www.udemy.com/course/the-complete-javascript-course/
 * Additional functionality - End game added by me and it was not in the course.
+* Hosted this website using FireBase - https://game-rupika.web.app/